 68. Pick up a La Conner Weekly News to read about all the happenings in La Conner, published every Wednesday and sold at newsstands around town.

 69. Rent a house or condo for a week in La Conner, and plan to shop, eat and relax.
 La Conner is often voted “Best Tiny Town” by King5 Viewers Poll for Western Washington

-70. Stretch yourself at a yoga class.
+70. Stretch your body and mind at a yoga class.